 Why Your Google AdWords Account Needs Geo-Targeting

-AdWords offers a plethora of options to refine your marketing strategy and really
+AdWords offers a plethora of options to refine your marketing strategy and really hone-in on the audience that you are trying to capture.

 Geo-Targeting allows for more sophisticated measurement and personalization than was ever possible with traditional media.